f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

   :align: center
   :scale: 70%

 BIG-IP Next support for the r2000/r4000 models is in an Early Access (EA) mode for F5OS 1.8.0.
-There are restrictions related to configuration of interfaces and LAGs with this release, that will be addressed in follow-on F5OS and BIG-IP NExt releases.
+There are restrictions related to configuration of interfaces and LAGs with this release, that will be addressed in follow-on F5OS and BIG-IP Next releases.
 What is shown here is what the current support is in the EA versions of F5OS-A 1.8.0 in combination with BIG-IP Next v20.3.

-In the EA Release the following restrictions apply to the r2000/r4000 appliances.
+In the EA release the following restrictions apply to the r2000/r4000 appliances.

 - LAGs are not supported with BIG-IP Next
 - For HA configurations the Control Plane VLAN must run on a dedicated physical interface, and it must be the lowest numbered "up" interface.